britram/taps-transports/draft-ietf-taps-transports.md

 - non-reliable delivery (as for UDP).
 - non-ordered delivery (as for UDP).
 - error and misdelivery detection (checksum).
-- partialor full integrity protection.
+- partial or full integrity protection.
 The checksum coverage field indicates the size of the payload data covered by the checksum.

 ## Datagram Congestion Control Protocol (DCCP)